tohagan-tmr/cleanpass/README.md

 ## Setup GIT's Smudge and Clean filters to replace embedded passwords.

-These script prompt for passwords rather than use paramaters to avoid logging the password to your bash history file
+These script prompt for passwords rather than use parameters to avoid logging the password to your bash history file

 Create password filters in GIT global settings